Mauritius... Not just any island… Dive into a piece of history…

 The French arrived in the island in 1718.
 They renamed it Isle de France and set about turning it into an important colony that was to become a thorn in the sides of the British.
 The French naval vessels and those of corsairs in their employ engaged the mighty British Navy in raging battles for the control of trade with the East Indies.

 The French established Pamplemousses Gardens, a world-class botanical garden that is still there to enjoy and admire.
-It was during that time that the novel Paul & Virginie, based upon the story of a tragic shipwreck romance, found world renown as it stayed on the bestseller list in Europe for many decades.
-Even today, people visit Mauritius looking for the original home of Paul and Virginie, unaware that the romantic novel was the creative figment of author Bernardin de Saint Pierre's imagination.
+It was during that time that the novel Paul & Virginie, based upon the story of a tragic shipwreck romance, found world renown staying on the bestseller list in Europe for many decades.
+Even today, people visiting Mauritius look for the original home of Paul and Virginie, unaware that the romantic novel was the creative figment of the 1magination of the author Bernardin de Saint Pierre.

-In 1812 the Mauritius Turf Club became the oldest equestrian club of the Southern Hemisphere and the second oldest in the world, after the Jockey Club of England.
-The island also boasts to be the fourth country in the world where golf was played.
-To the original course, at the Gymkhana Club, a number of championship golf courses have been added over the years.
+In 1812 the Mauritius Turf Club was established.
+It is the oldest equestrian club in the Southern Hemisphere and the second oldest in the world after the Jockey Club of England.
+With its first golf course at the Gymkhana Club, the island became the fourth country in the world where golf was played.
+A number of championship golf courses have since been created.

 A geographic crossroads of civilisations, Mauritius is a treasured microcosm of populations and religions that have been united by historical circumstances.
-They came from France, England, Africa, India and China and whilst remaining, for the most, true to their culture, traditions and celebrations, they respect each other's.
+They came from France, England, Africa, India and China and whilst remaining true to their culture, traditions and celebrations, they respect each other's.
 Mauritians are of Christian, Hindu, Muslim and Buddhist faith.
 Churches, Hindu and Tamil temples, mosques and pagodas dot the countryside.

-Port Louis, the mosaic capital, set on the harbour front, is home to the oldest building in the island: Government House, built by the French in the 17th century was also home to the early governors.
+Port Louis, the mosaic capital, set on the harbour front, is home to the oldest buildings in the island.
+Government House, built by the French in the 17th century was home to the early governors.

 The Central Market with its array of vegetables set in orderly and colourful arrangements, the smell of spices pervading the air, the incessant callings of the vendors carrying you on an atmospheric wave, the tasteful condiments and the character trader selling his herbal remedies for every imaginable ailment.